The closed-open string map for $S^1$-invariant Lagrangians: Introduction

 \begin{proposition} The Fukaya \ai algebra of the Lagrangian $\RP^{4n+1}\subset \CP^{4n+1}$ is not formal over a characteristic 2 field, for any $n\ge 0$. \end{proposition}

 Here, formality means an existence of a quasi-isomorphism with the associative algebra $HF^*(\RP^{4n+1},\RP^{4n+1})\cong \k[u]/(u^{4n+2}-1)$, considered as an \ai algebra with trivial higher-order structure maps.
-In particular, the Fukaya \ai algebra of the equator $S^1\subset S^2$ is not formal in characteristic 2, although $S^1$ is topologically formal in any characteristic; we devote a separate discussion to it in Section~\ref{sec:real_toric}.
+In particular, the Fukaya \ai algebra of the equator $S^1\subset S^2$ is not formal in characteristic 2; we devote a separate discussion to this fact in Section~\ref{sec:real_toric} where explicitly exhibit a non-trivial Massey product which provides an alternative proof of the non-formality.
 Below is another example of split-generation which we can prove using the same methods.

 \begin{proposition} Let $\k$ be a field of characteristic $2$, $X=Bl_{\CP^1}\CP^9$ the blow-up of $\CP^9$ along a complex line which intersects $\RP^9$ in a circle, and let $L\subset X$ be the blow-up of $\RP^9$ along that circle.
 Then $\CO^*\co QH^*(X)\to HH^*(L,L)$ is injective although $\CO^0\co QH^*(X)\to HF^*(L,L)$ is not.
 Consequently, $L$ split-generates $\Fuk(X)_0$. \end{proposition}